 3. Disable background programs

 Background programs can steal your RAM and CPU resources.
-It leaves less for your games and programs you care about, so it’s good to disable everything you don’t need.
+It leaves less for your games and programs you care about, so disabling everything you don’t need is good.

 Disabling background programs in Windows 10 is very simple.
 Here is how you do it: